minhnimble/learning-notes/learning-paths/flutter/ui/building-ui-flutter.md

   - Less configurable than `Column`, but easier to use and supports scrolling.
 - [Stack](https://docs.flutter.dev/ui/layout#stack): Overlaps a widget on top of another. => [Demo](https://github.com/flutter/gallery/tree/main/lib/demos/material/bottom_navigation_demo.dart)
   - The first widget in the list of children is the base widget; subsequent children are overlaid on top of that base widget
-  - A `Stack`’s content can’t scroll.
+  - A `Stack`'s content can't scroll.
   - can clip children that exceed the render box.

 ## Material